We love to use coconut coir as the main ingredient of our microgreen growing media.

 Using Other Brands of Coco Coir Bricks

 You should be able to use my numbers with other brands of coco coir bricks.
-Find their density and compare it to the 1.4-pound Coco Bliss brick and go from there.
+Find their density, compare it to the 1.4-pound Coco Bliss brick, and go from there.

 Storing Expanded Coco Coir

-As mentioned, I've thrown out quite a bit of coir when I was messing around with hydroponics.
+As mentioned, I’ve thrown out quite a bit of coir when messing around with hydroponics.

 This is why I'm so concerned with finding the perfect amount of water!

-Instead of pails, I now store soil in totes.
-Either the HDX brand or Rubbermaid brand.
+Instead of pails, I now store soil in totes—either the HDX or Rubbermaid brands.

 The tops seal tight enough to keep insects out, but they do breathe some and allow air exchange.